-The typical asking rate per listing is in the $30's per square foot per year.
-The City Center region is going through a decline in rates.
-In the last 3 months, the median rate fell $2 per sqft per year.
-That's a 6% decline in rent.
+Most listings are in the $30's per square foot per year.
+The City Center region is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $5 per sqft per year.
+That's a 11% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the City Center submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the City Center submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 13 listings have been made available, which means spaces are probably going fast.
+In the last 90 days, 19 listings have been listed, which means leases might be going fast.
 You'll want to be prepared to make an offer immediately.
-About 8% of the listings in the City Center are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 174% of the available space in the City Center are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst City Center residents.
+A large portion of this area is residential, but there's plenty of office_space.
+Wholesale trade is the dominant industry in this region.
+Commute by bike is the most popular way to get to work amongst City Center folk.
 Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.